 How Should Assets be Divided in a Divorce

-Our legal team has years of experience working with our clients, opposing attorneys, and mediators to help get things divided up fairly and practically.
-Alternatively, if necessary, we will aggressively implement a detailed strategy in order to position your case in the most favorable light to ensure the judge hears the evidence necessary to make a just and equitable determination on your behalf.
+Our legal team has years of experience working with our clients, opposing attorneys, and mediators.
+We help get your assets divided up fairly and practically.
+Alternatively, if necessary, we will aggressively implement a detailed strategy in order to position your case in the most favorable light.
+This ensures the judge hears the evidence necessary to make a just and equitable determination on your behalf.